 Using the right surf fishing rigs ensures that your bait or lure stays secure, reduces tangling, and increases your casting distance.
 With the right setup, you’ll be ready to take on the waves and increase your chances of a catch.

 Surf Fishing rigs can be purchased, or you can make your own.
 The components are available at most good tackle shops and online suppliers.
 One of the most basic and functional is the “Fish Finder Rig”.
 Your main line passes through the eye of the weight, or sliding sinker sleeve, ties to a barrel swivel.
 Then you have a length of line (leader) from the barrel swivel to a single hook

-A very simple and effective rig.
+These are very simple and effective surf fishing rigs.
 It can be modified to adapt to different conditions and different target fish.
 If you are likely to encounter sharks, bluefish, mackerel, or other fish with sharp teeth, you can make the leader section out of wire or cable.
 Hook type and size will depend on target species.
 Weight type and size will vary with current and wave conditions.

 The double drop leader, or “pompano Rig” is another simple Surf Rig that you can find ready-made or build yourself.
 This leader attaches to your main line with a barrel swivel.
 The leader line has a weight attached at the end and two short lengths of leader (drops) at equal distance, for the hooks.

 Pompano are a small, but very tasty, fish that frequent the surf along the gulf coast.
 But the “pompano Rig” can be modified with larger hooks and steel leader material to catch much larger fish as well.

 More commonly known as a “double drop leader” they are very common at tackle shops and online retailers.
 They are easy to make yourself as well.
 The double drop leaders make good surf fishing rigs and has the advantage of two hooks.
 So you have twice the bait in the water.
 You can catch em two at a time. 😉